Velinken/ISTQB_ATAE_QA/Android/architecture--hilt--test--todo/README_SKY.md

 ## Feedback

-Feel free to send us feedback on [Twitter](https://twitter.com/gitpointapp) or [file an issue](https://github.com/gitpoint/git-point/issues/new).
+Feel free to send us feedback on [Twitter](https://twitter.com/LexiconSky) or [file an issue](https://github.com/Dzendo/SkyLexicon/issues/new).
 Feature requests are always welcome.
-If you wish to contribute, please take a quick look at the [guidelines](./CONTRIBUTING.md)!

-If there's anything you'd like to chat about, please feel free to join our [Gitter chat](https://gitter.im/git-point)!

 ## Contributors